jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## What's That Called

 I used to worked at a call-center.
-Customers had just had a car accident and I'd process their claim over the phone.
+Customers had a car accident and I'd process their claim over the phone.
 Often I needed a copy of an invoice or report.
-When I told customers that, they'd ask themselves where to get a scanner, or a fax machine.
+When I told customers that, they'd ask themselves where to get a scanner or a fax machine.

-I'd remind them, their smartphone has a camera—they could just snap a photo and email me.
+I'd remind them their smartphone has a camera—they could just snap a photo and email me.
 The customer would have a "eureka" moment; "that's right, I can do that, thanks!
 I'll get that too you right now".

 That's what I mean by cyborgology and majic.
-A innovatie new tool is in our hand, giving us a new ability, and cyborgolgy; like sending paperwork with a photo.
+A innovatie new tool is in our hand, giving us a new ability, and cyborgolgy; like sending paperwork with a digital photo.
 But we need to be taught how to use or new abilities.
 We can either learn the majic of new tools ourselves, or a majician can teach us.
-Scanning, faxing, calling all have words.
-But there's still none for snapping a photo of paperwork.
-Because this new ability is still evolving.
+While scanning, faxing, calling all have words, there's still none for snapping a photo of paperwork.
+Because this new ability of our cyborgolgy is still evolving.
 Cool huh?

+## The End of Black History Month

+The era of mass-production requires limitation.
+For example, there's only so many books we can print and text books we can buy.
+That means what goes inside these books is fought over—like with Black History Month, which was a just fight to get important people and their history recognition.
+But to keep fighting for space inside textbooks, values the limitation and mass production of the Industrial Age, when we should be teaching ourselves the value contribution and collaboration of the Internet Age.

+Wikipedia, YouTube, Wordpress, have no page limit.
+Anyone can create learning material for anything and anyone in history.
+Their is no "official" history books in the Internet Age.
+People of the past are remembered by their ability to teach us about the future.
+And whoever inspires us more, will inspire more player gods, and thus win the future.

+By fighting for space inside textbooks, broadcast television, we live in the past and empower the antagonists who thrive off of "gatekeeping" who'll get the Oscar Award, Broadcast Special, or a few pages in the text book.

+Don't honour the past, by living in it.
+Move forward—it's the dream of every great person in history.
+At the ones worth reading about.

+## Medical Records

+Where are your medical records?
+Who has your medical records?
+Does anyone have your records?

+Think about that the next time you're seeing a doctor or nurse.
+No one has a complete list of your sicknesses, diseases, shots, and treatments.
+Why would "they", if you dont?

+In the Industrial Age that carrying your medical history around was impossible—too much paperwork.
+In the Internet Age it's a matter of extras, becoming player gods and wanting it their own records.

 ## Old Philosophy vs. New Philosophy